 Tickle their impulsive spending nature with an item at the counter.
 Retail displays that show a pre-wrapped item under $20 on the counter that anyone and everyone can use can help boost sales.
 Have the same item unwrapped so they can see it for themselves.

 Make it tactile by getting shoppers to touch it.
-Yes even in times of pandemic the #1 reason people go to stores is to feel, touch, and hold the merchandise.
-Don't forget that holding is a way for the customer to envision themselves owning.
+Yes, even during the pandemic, the #1 reason people go to stores is to feel, touch, and hold the merchandise.
+Don't forget that holding is a way for customers to envision themselves owning.
 Signage can help you here.
-Encourage them to realize how much lighter a carbon fiber bike is with a sign Feel how much lighter.
-Encourage them to feel how soft a premium cashmere sweater is with a sign Our cashmere is like baby kisses, rub your hand across it.
+Please encourage them to realize how much easier it is to lift a carbon fiber bike with a sign, Feel how much lighter.
+Encourage them to feel how soft a premium cashmere sweater is with a sign: Our cashmere is like baby kisses; rub your hand across it.

 Make sure your hours and pictures are right on Google.
-Google now aggregates data from users to show your popular times and wait times; your shoppers are checking that before they leave their house.
-Google My Business to make sure your hours are up-to-date with current photos ...and add videos.
-You can find out more about Google My Business marketing in this post, 6 Smart Ways to Spend $1000 (Or Less) To Attract More Retail Customers.
+Google now aggregates data from users to show your popular times and wait times; your shoppers check that before they leave their houses.
+Google My Business to ensure your hours are up-to-date with current photos ...and add videos.

-Provide an exceptional shopping experience so shoppers feel something special when they enter your doors.
+Provide an exceptional shopping experience so shoppers feel special when entering your doors.
 Training is the key if you want more than Can I help you? said to every shopper.
-Make sure every employee can greet shoppers the way you want them to, that they know the difference between an upsell and an add-on, as well as how to thank shoppers after they have paid.
-The key is to focus on keeping customer service top of mind over tasks so make sure you start every shift and every meeting talking with your crew about how to create an exceptional experience.
+Ensure every employee can greet shoppers the way you want them to, that they know the difference between an upsell and an add-on, and how to thank shoppers after they have paid.
+The key is to focus on keeping customer service top of mind over tasks, so make sure you start every shift and every meeting talking with your crew about creating an exceptional experience.

-One additional point is to not think all impulse purchases are based on the deal, a discount, or other promotions.
+Another point is not to think all impulse purchases are based on deals, discounts, or other promotions.

 You can make up margin when you deliver to your target audience the right product that adds value and doesn't strip your margins.

-Having well-trained employees who can simply say, "Did you see this?
-It goes great with what you already picked out" can go a long way to encouraging that extra purchase from your retail store rather than an online store.
+Having well-trained employees who say, "Did you see this?
+It goes great with what you already picked out," can go a long way to encouraging that extra purchase from your retail store rather than an online store.

-Use these tips to stand out from the rest of your brick-and-mortar competitors as well as to win back sales from online bandits.
+Use these tips to stand out from the rest of your brick-and-mortar competitors and win back sales from online bandits.